mosra/magnum-website/content/blog/backstage/forward-declaring-stl-container-types.rst

 ..
 TODO: remove this once the STL tag file has it
 .. |span| replace:: :link-flat:`std::span <https://en.cppreference.com/w/cpp/container/span>`
 .. |wink| replace:: 😉

+.. note-success:: Content care: Jun 15, 2022

+    Updated for GCC 11, Clang 13 and MSVC 2022.
+Slightly larger line counts for about everything, except for :dox:`std::array`, :dox:`std::tuple`,
+    :dox:`std::set` and other associative containers that are each smaller by several thousand lines.
+Unfortunately I didn't discover any new forward declarations on either, on the other hand one :dox:`std::tuple` forward declaration got removed in GCC 12, so a different header is needed.

 Using forward declarations to avoid the need to :cpp:`#include` the whole type definition is one of the essential techniques to counter the